ECEntrics/janus-ci-cd/README.md

 ## Installation

 The credentials of the default admin user created are passed to Jenkins using docker secrets.
-The files containing the username and password to be used can be found at the paths `./jenkins/secrets/user` and `./jenkins/secrets/pass` respectively.
+The files containing the username and password to be used can be found at the paths `./jenkins/secrets/adminUsername` and `./jenkins/secrets/adminPassword` respectively.
 Edit the files to change the default username and password.

+The image also sets up a credential for use with docker when pushing images to docker hub.
+The username and password used can be found at the paths `./jenkins/secrets/dockerhubUsername` and `./jenkins/secrets/dockerhubPassword` respectively.

 Then run: